Copenhagen and all that Jazz

 China don't see why they should not reach the standard of living of the West and they have the ability to do it.

 At Copenhagen the US climate change special envoy Todd Stern said emissions weren't about "morality or politics", they were "just maths", with China projected to emit 60% more CO2 than the US by 2030.
-But Stern ignored the more transparent measure of pollution per capita; the US emits 20 tonnes per person every year, compared to China's six tonnes.
+But Stern ignored the more transparent measure of pollution per capita; the US emits 20 tonnes per person every year, compared to China's six tonnes.and

 • Mark Lynas seems to skim over a fundamental issue: justice.
 He points out that China's massive growth depends on cheap coal, but fails to note that other nations have depended on coal to achieve huge global power.
 The UK used coal to help it dominate the world, and its current wealth is due to this.
 With no real reparations available, it is not difficult to understand why China is scared that a climate deal will prevent it from growing to be in the UK's situation.
 The problem is more with the concept of unlimited economic growth.
 This and environmental sustainability cannot go hand in hand.
 To find these kinds of critiques you have to look outside the Bella Centre, at the protesters in the streets.
 It seems once again these views are not being heard.